 David Bowie formed Tin Machine in the late 1980s, with guitarist Reeves Gabrels and brothers Hunt and Tony Sales.
 Their raw and unvarnished music proved divisive among audiences, but were credited by Bowie with giving his music a new sense of artistic freedom.

 Success was rather immaterial.
 I needed the process, to acclimatise myself again to why I wrote, why I did what I did – all those issues that an artist going through ‘a certain age’ starts to think about.
 Of course, smack on ’87 was 40 for me.
 I’d been thinking: OK, I’ll go off and paint now.

 I had to kickstart my engine again in music.
 There’d been a wobbly moment where I could quite easily have gone reclusive and just worked on visual stuff, paint and sculpt and all that.
 I had made a lot of money: I thought, well, I could just bugger off and do my Gauguin in Tahiti bit now.
 But then what do you do – re-emerge at 60 somewhere?

 So I look back on the Tin Machine years with great fondness.
 They charged me up.
 I can’t tell you how much.

 Uncut, October 1999

-The genesis of the group came towards the end of the Glass Spider tour in November 1987, when Bowie’s press officer Sarah Gabrels gave him a demo tape by her husband.
-Bowie was impressed and reached out to Reeves, and the pair began working together in May 1988.
+The genesis of the group came towards the end of the Glass Spider tour in November 1987, when Bowie’s press officer Sara Terry gave him a demo tape by her husband, Reeves Gabrels.
+Bowie was impressed and reached out to him, and the pair began working together in May 1988.

 The first fruits of their collaboration was an extended version of ‘Look Back In Anger’, during Intruders At The Palace, a benefit concert at London’s Institute for Contemporary Arts.
 Bowie’s song was performed in collaboration with Montreal experimental dance troupe La La La Human Steps, with whom Bowie had originally considered working on the Glass Spider Tour.